The Bureau of Investigative Journalism

-The Bureau of Investigative Journalism (typically abbreviated to TBIJ or "the Bureau") is a nonprofit news organisation based in London.
-It was founded in 2010 to pursue "public interest" investigations.
+The Bureau of Investigative Journalism, typically abbreviated to TBIJ or "the Bureau", is a nonprofit news organisation based in London that was founded in 2010 to pursue "public interest" investigations.
 The Bureau works with publishers and broadcasters to maximise the impact of its investigations.
-Since its founding it has collaborated with Panorama, Newsnight, and File on 4 at the BBC, Channel 4 News and Dispatches, as well as the Financial Times, The Daily Telegraph, and The Sunday Times, among others.
+Since its founding, it has collaborated with Panorama, Newsnight, and File on 4 at the BBC, Channel 4 News and Dispatches, as well as the Financial Times, The Daily Telegraph, and The Sunday Times, among others.

 The Bureau has covered a wide range of stories and won many awards including for its coverage of the drone wars and investigation of "joint enterprise" murder convictions.
-Its CEO/Editor in Chief is Rozina Breen.
+Rozina Breen was the chief executive officer and editor-in-chief from 2022 to 2025.
+The current chief executive officer and editor-in-chief is Franz Wild.

 History

 The Bureau was established in 2010 by former Sunday Times reporter Elaine Potter, who worked on exposing the Thalidomide scandal, and her husband David Potter, who founded software company Psion.
 Initial funding for the project came from the Potters' charitable foundation, which committed £2 million.
 Elaine cites one of her inspirations being the creation two years previous of ProPublica, a nonprofit organisation based in New York with a similar remit, also funded philanthropically.

-In the run-up to launch Stephen Grey was acting editor until the appointment of Iain Overton as its first permanent managing editor.
+In the run-up to launch, Stephen Grey was acting editor until the appointment of Iain Overton as its first permanent managing editor.

 Ian Overton was succeeded by former Sunday Times Insight editor Christopher Hird in December 2012 and Rachel Oldroyd became Managing Editor in 2014.
-Rozina Breen became CEO/Editor in Chief in 2022.
+Rozina Breen became CEO/Editor in Chief from 2022 until 2025 when Franz Wild was promoted to lead the Bureau.

 Notable investigations

 US raid on Yakla, Yemen

-On January 29, 2017, a United States-led Special Operations Forces operation was carried out in Yakla Village, Qifah District, in the Al Bayda province in central Yemen.
+On 29 January 2017, a United States-led Special Operations Forces operation was carried out in Yakla Village, Qifah District, in the Al Bayda province in central Yemen.
 It was the first raid authorized by President Donald Trump, The US military initially denied there were any civilian casualties, but later declared it was investigating if they occurred.
-An investigation by the Bureau on the ground found that 9 children under the age of 13, with the youngest victim a three-month-old baby were killed.
+An investigation by the Bureau on the ground found that nine children under the age of 13 were killed, with the youngest victim a three-month-old baby.
 Beside the nine children killed, one pregnant woman was also killed.
-The Bureau's story was picked up by the Guardian, Newsweek and many other media outlets.
+The Bureau's story was picked up by The Guardian, Newsweek and many other media outlets.